FriendChicken001/puvadon_jenosize_test/README.md

 # puvadon_jenosize

-This project handle by Clean + MVVM architecture and use GetX for state management
+This project handle by Clean + MVVM architecture and use GetX for state management and contain simple unit and ui test

 ## Getting Started